charaznablescustom/charaznablescustom/README.md

 - KING GIZZARD AND THE LIZARD WIZARD PLEASE TALK TO ME ABOUT THEM AND THEIR SIDE PROJECTS (murlocs, pipe-eye, bullant &c)
 - WEEN!!!!!
 Shinola Vol. 2 is never coming out.
 - PHANTOM OF THE PARADISE IM SO ILL ABOUT THAT MOVIE
-- MOBILE SUIT GUNDAM (mainly uc timeline) I FUCKING LOVE CHAR!!!!!!
+- MOBILE SUIT GUNDAM (mainly uc timeline)!!!
+I LOVE CHAR!!!!!!
 - other psych rock artists like mgmt, temples, tame impala, and pond
 - haunted mound
 - no more heroes